Mitch Prinstein

 Mitchell J. Prinstein is an author and psychology professor.
-He is the former Director of Clinical Psychology at the University of North Carolina at Chapel Hill and the John Van Seters Distinguished Professor of Psychology.
+He is the former Director of Clinical Psychology at the University of North Carolina at Chapel Hill, where he also served as the John Van Seters Distinguished Professor and Assistant Dean of Honors Carolina, UNC's Honors program.
 He is a Fellow of both the American Psychological Association and the Association for Psychological Science.

-Prinstein currently serves as the John Van Seters Distinguished Professor and Assistant Dean of Honors Carolina, UNC's Honors program.
+He currently serves as the Chief of Psychology Strategy and Integration for the American Psychological Association (APA), where he previously served on the board of directors and then as the Chief Science Officer.

 Prinstein has authored or edited multiple volumes of psychological research, professional development training, an encyclopedia series in adolescent development, and an undergraduate textbook in clinical psychology.
 He is the author of Popular: Finding Happiness and Success in a World That Cares Too Much About the Wrong Kinds of Relationships, a book describing the role of popularity in society.

-Prinstein serves on the 2020 board of directors as the Chief Science Officer for the American Psychological Association (APA).

 Education and training

 Prinstein received his B.A. from Emory University.
 He attended graduate school at University of Miami where he received his M.S. and Ph.D. in clinical psychology.
 He completed his clinical psychology internship training in clinical child and adolescent psychology at the Brown University Clinical Psychology Training Consortium and was awarded a National Research Service Award from the National Institutes of Health to remain at Brown for his postdoctoral fellowship.
-He was board certified by the American Board of Professional Psychology in clinical child psychology.
+He is board certified by the American Board of Professional Psychology in clinical child psychology.

 Publications

 Prinstein's research focuses on popularity and peer relations, including childhood popularity, peer victimization, friendships, and processes of peer influence.
 He is the author of Popular: Finding Happiness and Success in a World That Cares Too Much About the Wrong Kinds of Relationships.

-In professional development, Prinstein authored “Uncensored Advice for Applying to Graduate School in Clinical Psychology”, The Portable Mentor: Expert Guide to a Successful Career in Psychology and Internships in Psychology: The APAGS Workbook for Writing Successful Applications and Finding the Right Fit.
+In professional development, Prinstein authored "Uncensored Advice for Applying to Graduate School in Clinical Psychology", The Portable Mentor: Expert Guide to a Successful Career in Psychology and Internships in Psychology: The APAGS Workbook for Writing Successful Applications and Finding the Right Fit.

 Prinstein is an editor of Understanding Peer Influence in Children and Adolescence, Future Work in Clinical Child and Adolescent Psychology: A Research Agenda, an undergraduate textbook on clinical psychology, an encyclopedia series, Encyclopedia of Adolescence.